Mike Singletary: Professional career

+Singletary was selected 38th overall in the second round of the 1981 NFL Draft.
 At 6 ft, 230 lb, Singletary became a starting linebacker in the Chicago Bears defense in the eighth game of his rookie season (1981).
 In a game against the Kansas City Chiefs, his third as a starter, Singletary gave a remarkable defensive performance, recording 10 tackles and forcing a fumble.
 He was a nearly unanimous all-rookie selection.
 Singletary started 172 games for the Bears during his 12-year career, the second-most in club history.
 An intense player, he finished as the Bears' first- or second-leading tackler each of his last 11 seasons.
 He amassed an impressive 1,488 career tackles, 885 of which were solo efforts.
 He missed playing just two games, both in 1986.
 He made 7 interceptions and 12 fumble recoveries.

 In a game against the Denver Broncos in 1990 he had a personal-best performance when he recorded 10 solo tackles and 10 assists.
 Selected to play in a team record 10 Pro Bowls, Singletary was All-Pro eight times, and All-NFC every year from 1983 to 1991.

 He led the Bears to a 15–1 season in 1985.
 The "46" defense invented by Buddy Ryan allowed Singletary to be unblocked on virtually every play.
 That season, he recorded 109 solo tackles (52 assists), 3 sacks, 1 interception, 3 fumble recoveries, 1 forced fumble, and 10 defended passes.
 He won the NFL Defensive Player of the Year, and led a defense that was ranked 1st overall (1st against the rush; 3rd against the pass).

 Throughout the 1985 playoffs, Singletary provided stellar efforts in all 3 games.
 In the divisional game against the New York Giants at home, Singletary recovered a fumble early in the 1st quarter and a sack of quarterback Phil Simms on a 3rd down early in the 3rd quarter.
 The Bears went on to win 21–0.
 In the NFC Championship Game vs. the Los Angeles Rams, Singletary and the Bears dominated again.
 Coach Mike Ditka said that the day before the game, he was talking to the offense while Singletary was in the next room giving the defense a motivational speech.
 While it started out quiet, within minutes, Samurai Mike was screaming at the top of his lungs and the defensive players were throwing chairs and knocking over tables.
 The next day, he provided a memorable play where he stopped Eric Dickerson behind the line of scrimmage on third-and-short early in the 2nd quarter.
 The Bears would eventually go to win Super Bowl XX by beating the New England Patriots 46–10.
 In the game, Singletary broke up a pass that would have gone for a touchdown, delivered jarring hits to New England running back Craig James all game, and tied a Super Bowl record with 2 fumble recoveries.